Skip to the content.

 import { ref } from 'vue'

-import { callCpp } from '@/sdk/bridge'
+import { GetDocumentInfo } from '@nuxp/sdk/generated/customRoutes'

 const loading = ref(false)

-const message = ref('')
+const errorMsg = ref('')

-async function createRectangle() {
+async function fetchInfo() {

 loading.value = true

-message.value = ''
+errorMsg.value = ''

 try {